+When you are satisfied with the settings, click Export.

-- Click on the Export tab - Click on the XML, CSV or Excel tab depending on whether you want to export the file as xml, as a comma separated list or direct into Microsoft Excel - If you choose CSV you will be presented with further options.
-Select those appropriate - Click Export - What happens next depends on your browser and your browser settings.
-In Internet Explorer and Firefox this brings up a message panel asking if you want to open the file or save it.
-In Google Chrome it saves the file to your download folder and you can click on it to open it.
+What happens next depends on your browser and your browser settings.
+In Internet Explorer and Firefox a message panel appears asking if you want to open the file or save it.
+Google Chrome automatically saves the file to your download folder and you can click on it there to open it.